alessandro-gentilini/knuth-interview-2006/README.md

-my math teacher very much, but I was a physics major, and in sophomore year I had another very good physics professor, and started learning quantum mechanics, and had classes in astronomy, and I also had a class called, I don’t know what it was called, but it was a laboratory class.
+my math teacher very much, but I was a physics major, and in sophomore year I had another very good physics professor, and started learning quantum mechanics, and had classes in astronomy, and I also had a class called, I don't know what it was called, but it was a laboratory class.

 All physics majors were required to know how to do things like